opalcafe/QVFramework/README.md

 To add a test open `vtest/VTestUnit` there should be a single function called `VTestUnit`.
 Add a new test by calling `VTestAdd(<script_name>, <test_name>(optional? : string))`

-When `VTestMain` fires it will iterate though each test.
-If any tests fail you will get a dialog error containing the exact test that failed.
+When `VTestMain` fires it will iterate though each test and if any tests fails you will get a dialog error containing the exact test that failed.

 #### Assertion Functions
 Assert function should be added into TestUnits.
-If an assert function evaluates to false.
-It will through an erro with a `message` and tell you which file causes it The `message` parameters are optional but recommended so you know what caused the fail VTest will also assert types if you use a specific function like `vassert_string()`
+If an assert function evaluates to false it will through an error with the `message` and tell you which file causes it The `message` parameters are optional but recommended so you know what caused the fail VTest will also assert types if you use a specific function like `vassert_string()`
 ```